BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

 \subsection{Understand}

-\textbf{Objective}: The goal of the evaluation at the \texttt{Understand} layer is to assess whether SUEs can understand the underlying bug logic by breaking down textually completely different code segments and identifying the known bug patterns embedded within.
+\textbf{Objective}: The goal of the evaluation at the \texttt{Understand} layer is to determine whether the SUEs can still understand the logic of the code and apply appropriate bug-fixing patterns when familiar bugs are perturbed through lexical variations. \respto{E0-0.2}